pmalmgren/petermalmgren.com/content/bash-things-i-learned.md

 ## What is Bash?

 The [Bash](https://www.gnu.org/software/bash/) shell is pretty much everywhere.
-It comes as the default shell on macOS and most distributions of Linux, and is available to install and use on Windows, FreeBSD, and other operating systems.
+It comes as the default shell on most distributions of Linux, and is available to install and use on Windows, FreeBSD, macOS, and other operating systems.

+Bash used to be the default on macOS, but starting with [macOS Catalina](https://www.apple.com/newsroom/2019/10/macos-catalina-is-available-today/) zsh is now the default shell.
+Thanks [besnn00](https://news.ycombinator.com/item?id=27554778) for pointing this out.

 Because it is so widely available, Bash scripts are a very common way to do things like automate tasks, run programs to parse logs and files, and run commands on CI/CD servers.
 Bash, along with a few other tools, are some of the most important and valuable tools to know as a software engineer.
 This is why I've spent the past couple of days diving into parts of Bash I didn't know about before.